 Our Analysis and Test Results

-When compared to, say, the Timberland Schazzberg Mid, the height of this boot is very tall, coming up six inches or so above the ankle.
-This design is great for keeping snow out of the top opening but means that it is prone to rubbing on the front of the shin.
-That said, the upper of this boot is very soft and flexible, so the high shaft isn't as much of a rub as some other models.
-All in all, there was little to complain about with this boot, and it was easy for us to recommend it to you as our favorite winter boot.
+When compared to, say, the Blundstone Thermals, this boot is very tall, coming up six inches or so above the ankle.
+This design is great for keeping snow out but means that it is prone to rubbing on the front of your shin.
+That said, the boot's upper portion is flexible, with medium flex.
+As a result, the high shaft isn't as annoying as some other models.
+All in all, there is little to complain about with this boot.
+It's easy for us to recommend it to you as one of our favorite winter boots.

-After extensive testing in cold and snowy environments, we can comfortably say that this boot offers unparalleled warmth in this category.
-Scoring higher than any other winter boot in our review, we were impressed at how cozy, and snug these boots fit (when properly fitted, as previous reviews noted that sizing these boots too tightly led to cold toes).
+After extensive testing in cold and snowy environments, we can decidedly say that this boot is one of the warmest in our test.
+We are impressed at how cozy, and snug these boots are when properly fitted.
+(If you buy your normal size, a tight fit may lead to cold toes).